pudly/schmopera-hugo/content/articles/opera-s-frustrating-fight-for-relevance-in-canada.md

 In Canada, the return is certainly slower.
 Our funding model doesn't allow for quick pivots à-la-Oper Frankfurt.
 And if we're being brutally honest, we're seeing the effects of living in a culture that simply does not prioritize the arts, let alone when the industry is in trouble.

+> It feels futile to expect that a great high note can affect us with the same ease that it did before we all lost ourselves to a public health emergency.

 So when opera does appear to be trickling back (Omicron waves notwithstanding), one shouldn't be a choosy beggar, right?
 I can't help but notice, though, that the in-person productions Canadian companies can afford to put up are operas that have nothing to say about life right now.

 The COC's hybrid season was set to feature in-person shows starting with _Madama Butterfly_ in February 2022 (now offered digitally, because Omicron), followed by Arin Arbus' _La traviata_ and Diane Paulus' _The Magic Flute_.
 All three are COC-owned productions, which makes sense because I imagine funding is tight.